Saat Bhai Champa: Variants

 In a Bengali language tale titled সাত ভাই চম্পা। ("Seven Brothers Champa"), a king has two queens, one elder and the other younger, whom he dotes on, to the elder's jealousy.
 In time, the younger queen becomes pregnant, which makes the king love her even more.
-The elder queen feigns friendliness and wishes to help the other in her labour: she blindfolds the younger queen, who gives birth to a girl; the midwife replaces the girl for a wooden doll and buries her in an ash heap.
-The following year, the younger queen becomes pregnant again, and gives birth to a boy, whom the elder queen and the midwife replace for a brick and buries in the same ash heap as his elder sister.
+The elder queen feigns friendliness and wishes to help the other in her labour: she blindfolds the younger queen, who gives birth to a girl; the midwife replaces the girl with a wooden doll and buries her in an ash heap.
+The following year, the younger queen becomes pregnant again, and gives birth to a boy, whom the elder queen and the midwife replace for a brick and bury in the same ash heap as his elder sister.
 This goes on for the following pregnancies, until the queen has given birth to eight children (a girl and seven boys), all buried under the ash heap.
 After a string of false pregnancies, the king banishes the younger queen to the cowshed.
 Sometime later, the king's father has died, and people arrive to render him homage.
-A brahmin wants to offer some flowers and goes to the king's garden, where he finds parul flowers and champa flowers by the ash heap.
-The brahmin tries to pluck some, but the parul asks her brothers, the champa flowers, if they should allow him to pluck any flower; the brothers say that the flowers are for the one by the cowshed.
-The brahmin enters the palace to inform the king of the strange occurrence, and he is mocked by the crowd.
+A Brahmin wants to offer some flowers and goes to the king's garden, where he finds parul flowers and champa flowers by the ash heap.
+The Brahmin tries to pluck some, but the parul asks her brothers, the champa flowers, if they should allow him to pluck any flower; the brothers say that the flowers are for the one by the cowshed.
+The Brahmin enters the palace to inform the king of the strange occurrence, and he is mocked by the crowd.
 Still, some soldiers go to investigate, then return to report the same incident.
 Soon, it is the minister's turn, and finally the king's, who all cannot pluck any flowers.
 The king sends for the younger queen, who goes to the garden and approaches the tree.
-She goes to pluck a flower and it turns into a boy.
-The parul and the champa flowers agree to let the younger queen have the flowers, so she touches them and the flowers turn into her children, to the crowd's astonishment.
+She goes to pluck a flower, and it turns into a boy.
+The parul and the champa flowers agree to let the younger queen have the flowers, so she touches them, and the flowers turn into her children, to the crowd's astonishment.
 The king is told that the younger queen would indeed have seven boys and a girl, but the elder queen's treachery cursed them.
 For this, the king buries the elder queen in a pit and retakes the younger queen and their children.